fhdm-dev/scoppy/README.md

     * unplug the USB cable and plug it back in
 * If it's still not working then it's possible that your phone/tablet doesn't support USB OTG.
 You can test this by attaching a USB thumb drive to the OTG cable/adapter.
 You should be able to browse the files on the drive.
 * Some diagnostic information is also writtern to the Pico UART on GPIO 0 & 1
+* If using a Pico W see the [Wi-Fi troubleshooting](https://oscilloscope.fhdm.xyz/wiki/WiFi-Troubleshooting) page

 ## Specifications and features (oscilloscope)
 * Max.
 Sampling Rate: 500kS/s (shared between channels)